LairdCP/Pinnacle_100_oob_demo/README.md

 ### Cloning and Building the Source

 This is a Zephyr based repository, **DO NOT** `git clone` this repo.
 To clone and build the project properly, please see the instructions in the [Pinnacle_100_OOB_Demo_Manifest](https://github.com/LairdCP/Pinnacle_100_OOB_Demo_Manifest) repository

+### LwM2M Demo with NB-IoT

+The OOB Demo can be re-compiled to work with NB-IoT and LwM2M communication to the cloud.
+See the `build-lwm2m` task in [tasks.json](.vscode/tasks.json).

+For more details on the LwM2M demo [read here](docs/readme_lwm2m.md).

 ### BLE Profiles